Content

 In the first study on oral L-citrulline supplementation we mentioned, patients received a dosage of 1.5 grams of citrulline each day for a month.
 Meanwhile, the second study saw patients receive 800 milligrams of L-citrulline along with 300 milligrams of transresveratrol each day.

 Though research on the effectiveness of L-citrulline for ED is limited, this dietary supplement is believed to be safe.
 Citrulline has been used as an oral supplement for many years without reports of serious safety concerns.
+However, the FDA states that due to limited safety data, potential risks cannot be ruled out.

 In other words, if you want to take oral L-citrulline supplements for ED, consult with a healthcare provider first.